Keyhole Knee Surgery Adelaide

 The risks, as with any surgical procedure, are those of an anaesthetic, whether a general or spinal anaesthetic.
 The complications include chest infections, deep vein thrombosis, and pulmonary emboli.
 The individual risks of the procedure itself which can best be discussed with the anaesthetist.

 There is also a risk of infection and as such we tend to use antibiotics at the time of the surgical procedure to reduce that risk.
 We also encourage mobilisation after surgery.
 The most important risk is that of not being improved by the surgical procedure or feeling as if the procedure has hastened the demise of the knee.

 In general, arthroscopic surgery has revolutionised knee surgery and has become a diagnostic procedure, allowing the treatment of individual conditions with highly successful results.
 But arthroscopy should not be undertaken lightly and consequently at Glenelg Orthopaedics we prefer to individualise each patient and offer an arthroscopy when best indicated but as with any surgery it is always a last resort.

 Whilst there has been a recent push to offer surgery quickly, in many situations a patient will settle after an injury and not require such a procedure.
 Whilst we are available to undertake surgery more quickly if we feel it necessary, for most patients we try non-operative measures for a period of time to see if the patient will settle on their own and avoid the surgical risks.

 At Glenelg Orthopaedics you can take comfort in knowing that we like to treat patients as we would our own family.
-For more information about knee arthroscopy call us on 8376 9988.
+For more information about knee arthroscopy contact our friendly staff.